KN-6823/BlotVision---Automated-Rorschach-test-for-Personality-and-Mental-health/README.md

 # 🧠 BlotVision

-BlotVision is a web-based application designed to analyze user feedback and generate personality reports based on image-based tests.
-It leverages machine learning models for sentiment analysis, emotion detection, and MBTI personality classification.
+BlotVision is an AI-driven web platform designed to automate and enhance psychological assessment using the Rorschach Inkblot Test.
+It streamlines test delivery, provides real-time analysis of user feedback, and generates personality reports using NLP and CNN-based models.
+Key features include standardized scoring, progress tracking for long-term assessment, and an intuitive interface for both users and clinicians, making mental health evaluation more accessible, consistent, and insightful.

 ---